tinacms/tinacms/ROADMAP.md

 - 2 week cooldown.

 TinaCMS is a toolkit for building content management systems.
-In order to improve this toolkit, the core team works in an 8 week development cycle on projects that directly or indirectly push TinaCMS forward.
-Thsee projects are pitched to the team in well scoped documents that describe their value to the TinaCMS open source toolkit and it's sponsors.
+In order to improve this toolkit, the core team works on various projects to directly or indirectly push TinaCMS forward.
+These projects are pitched to the team in well scoped documents that describe their value to the TinaCMS open source toolkit and it's sponsors.
 The team chooses the projects it wants to take on for the next 6 weeks.
 Any improvements that are made to the `tinacms/tinacms` repository during that time will be part of the regular weekly release.
 At the end of that 6 weeks the team takes 2 weeks to step back, gain perspective, and plan the next 6 week period.

 ## Cycles